Gene Robinson: Early career and children

 Robinson received his degree in 1973 and was ordained a deacon in June 1973 at the cathedral of the diocese of Newark, New Jersey.
 He served as curate at Christ Church in Ridgewood, New Jersey, and was ordained a priest six months later.
 He and his wife remained at the Ridgewood parish for two years until June 1975.
 They then moved to New Hampshire, where Boo had grown up.
-Their goal was to start a business and ministry: in the winter it was called "The Sign of the Dove Retreat Center" and in the summer it became "Pony Farm".
+Their goal was to start a business and ministry: In the winter it was called "The Sign of the Dove Retreat Center" and in the summer it became "Pony Farm".
 Boo still runs "Pony Farm" as a horse camp for children.

 In 1977, Robinson began working with a committee in the Diocese of New Hampshire to study human sexuality and co-authored a small manual on the subject.
 Robinson and Boo's first daughter, Jamee, was born in 1977, followed by a second daughter, Ella, in 1981.
 Robinson treasures his marriage stating, "[T]hat is inextricably tied up with having children.
 And since I cannot imagine my life without Jamee and Ella, it's just a completely irrelevant question for me.
 And I don't regret having been married to Boo, either, even if there had not been children.
 It's just a part of my journey, and why would I possibly regret that?"

 Coming out and career

 Robinson came out to his and Boo's friends in 1986 and he sold his share in the business to Boo.
 They remained friends.

 In November 1987, Robinson met his partner, Mark Andrew, while on vacation in St. Croix.
-Andrew was also on vacation and worked in Washington, D.C., at the national office of the Peace Corps.
-On July 2, 1988, Robinson and Andrew moved into a new house in Weare, New Hampshire and had it blessed by Bishop Douglas Theuner, an event which they considered to be the formal recognition of their life together.
-Andrew currently works in the New Hampshire state government.
-He and Robinson were legally joined in June 2008 in a private civil union ceremony, followed by a religious ceremony, both in St Paul's Church, Concord.
+Andrew worked in Washington, D.C., at the national office of the Peace Corps.
+On July 2, 1988, Robinson and Andrew moved into a new house in Weare, New Hampshire and had it blessed by Bishop Douglas E. Theuner, an event which they considered to be the formal recognition of their life together.
+The couple were legally joined in June 2008 in a private civil union ceremony in St. Paul's Church, Concord.
 Earlier, Robinson had said, "I always wanted to be a June bride."
 Robinson and Andrew divorced in 2014.

 Robinson became Canon to the Ordinary in 1988, the executive assistant to the then bishop of New Hampshire, Douglas Theuner.
 Robinson remained in this job for the next seventeen years until he was elected bishop.

 Robinson and his daughters are very close.
-Ella actively helped her father with public relations at the General Convention in 2003.
-Just a week before the General Convention, Robinson had been with his daughter Jamee and held his four-hour-old first granddaughter.
-He now has two granddaughters.
+Ella helped her father with public relations at the General Convention in 2003.
+Just a week before, his daughter Jamee had given birth to his first granddaughter.